Coronavirus digest: Israel to enter second nationwide lockdown | DW | 13.09.2020

 Chancellor Sebastian Kurz warned that the mark of 1,000 daily cases would be reached within a few days, showing that the country is experiencing the "beginning of a second wave."
 On Friday, he expanded mandatory mask-wearing in public places.

-Daily confirmed cases have reached a record level for the fourth day this in a week in the Czech Republic, at 1,541 cases.
+Daily confirmed cases in the Czech Republic have reached a record level for the fourth day in a week, at 1,541 cases.
 Health Minister Adam Vojtech said "nobody expected" such a spike.
-The Czech Republic has seen 35,401 cases and 453 deaths.
+The country has seen 35,401 cases and 453 deaths.

 Dutch Finance Minister Wopke Hoekstra said the survival of the Air France-KLM airline group was not guaranteed if the economic crisis caused by the pandemic continued.
 The airlines received a combined €10.4 billion ($12.3 billion) from their respective countries in order to stay afloat during the economic crisis.